Kheuch/Tutorials/README.md

 # Tutorials
 Tutorials for the AIMS students 15/16

-Git folder (from http://gitimmersion.com/).
+Git Tutorials (from http://gitimmersion.com/).
 Work offline, just double click on the index file from the corresponding folder.

      Table of Contents
     1: Setup